Ivangorod Fortress

 Ivangorod Fortress was established during the reign of Ivan III in 1492, intended to reaffirm Muscovy's access to the Baltic Sea and to form a bulwark against the Teutonic Order, being built opposite the powerful Teutonic Hermann Castle.
 The fortress eventually grew into the town of Ivangorod, and the structures of the fort were gradually expanded and strengthened.
 Ivangorod Fortress was controlled by Sweden after the end of the Livonian War in 1583, changing hands numerous times during conflicts and border shifts over the following centuries.
-Following World War I, the fortress was used as a POW repatriation camp from 1920-21.
-After World War II, the fortress returned to permanent Russian rule via the Soviet Union.
-Today, Ivangorod Fortress is a museum and a tourist attraction.
+Following World War I, the fortress was used as a prisoner of war repatriation camp from 1920-21.
+After World War II, the fortress returned to permanent Russian rule through the Soviet Union.
+Ivangorod Fortress is now a museum and a tourist attraction.

 History

 The original castle was constructed in one summer, in the year 1492.
 It was named after Muscovite Grand Prince Ivan III.
 Its purpose was to fend off the Livonian Knights.
 The castle is strictly quadrilateral, measuring 1600 sqm, with walls 14 metres tall.

 Ivangorod was won back from the Livonian Order later in the year by Muscovite forces under the command of Prince Ivan Gundar and Mikhail Klyapin.
 Three thousand troops arrived to retake the castle, rebuild it, and construct a new barracks and stronger bastions.
 For almost 10 years, the land around the castle was in constant warfare.
 The fortress and the land around changed hands repeatedly.
 The castle was reconstructed and fortified many times, becoming one of the strongest defensive structures in the 16th century.
 The castle was in development until the 17th century, becoming a large, sprawling fortress with several lines of defence.

-The Treaty of Teusina (1595) returned the fortress to the Grand Duchy of Moscow.
+The Treaty of Teusina (1595) returned the fortress to Russia.
 In 1612, the Swedish Empire conquered the fortress, which was defended by a voivode, Fyodor Aminev (b 1560s, d 1628) and his sons.
 By the Treaty of Stolbova, Ingria was ceded to Gustav II Adolf, king of Sweden.
 In 1704, Peter the Great captured the castle from Swedish troops, bringing the fortress back into Russian control.
 Inside the fortress, there are two churches: one is dedicated to the Virgin's Assumption (1496) and the other to St Nicholas (built in the late 16th century but later reconstructed).

 After the early 18th century, the military role of the fortress dwindled due to technological advances.
 In 1728, a review was carried out of the fortresses in this area, which concluded that the installation had been neglected, and had a low fighting efficiency.
 An order was issued for restoration of the Ivangorod fortress, but after the inspection of 1738 the fortress was designated not adequate for defence purposes.